Germany’s fiscal plan could significantly affect euro area growth, inflation, and monetary policy

 Australia

-• Labor market: The unemployment rate is expected to rise to around 4.6% in 2025 as financial conditions tighten amid elevated interest rates.
+• The unemployment rate to rise to about 4.6% this year—it stood at 4.1% in February—as financial conditions tighten amid still-restrictive interest rates.

 Emerging markets